-Interleaved practice is a learning approach where instead of studying one topic or skill intensively before moving to the next (blocked practice), you mix different topics or types of problems within a single study session.
-This approach creates a more challenging learning environment but leads to better long-term retention and skill transfer.
+Interleaved practice is a learning approach where instead of studying one topic or skill intensively before moving to the next (blocked practice), you mix related topics or types of problems within a study session.
+This approach creates a more challenging learning environment and can improve long-term retention or transfer in the right domains.

 Interleaved practice enhances learning in several ways.
 It improves discrimination skills (the ability to tell similar concepts apart), strengthens memory retrieval, and helps develop better problem-solving strategies.
 By constantly switching between topics, you learn to identify which strategies to apply to different types of problems.

 Blocked practice (studying one topic intensively before moving to the next) often feels more productive because you make rapid progress in the short term.
-However, this progress is often illusory.
-Interleaved practice feels more difficult but leads to better long-term learning outcomes and skill transfer to new situations.
+Interleaved practice can feel slower, but it may produce better delayed learning when the task requires discrimination between similar problem types.

 Implementing interleaved practice in your study routine requires some planning but can significantly enhance your learning: